In just 15 years, ransomware attacks have gone from a slapdash type of scam to a major and lucrative weapon for cybercriminals.

 Given the nature of these “Big Game Hunting” scenarios where ransomware is often delivered as part of a multi-stage attack process, and may occur on any one of several attack surfaces, it is important to coordinate defensive counter-measures across all of these vectors.
 For example, detecting a malware attack on a social channel could also be an indication of a broader attack front across multiple attack surfaces such as email and remote access management tools.

 On the whole, ransomware attacks are frighteningly successful.
 The malware and the techniques are constantly evolving, and once encryption takes place, it can be very hard to reverse.
-Free ransomware decryption tools are often out of date, ineffective, and when they don’t work, their use can anger attackers.
 The reality is that, hit with a sophisticated ransomware attack, most enterprises pay.

 For this reason, the absolute best course of action against ransomware is proactive prevention combined with constant data backup.
 Some best practices include: